Skip to main content

 • Check the VA route: Veteran-Directed Care can be more flexible than Medicaid for some veteran households.

-• Use respite to prevent burnout: The Area Agency on Aging caregiver support system and the Colorado Respite Coalition voucher program can give a family breathing room.
+• Use respite to prevent burnout: The Area Agency on Aging caregiver support system and the Colorado Respite Coalition reimbursement program can give a family breathing room.

 Local resources in Colorado